Call 413.443.0188, x 100, or email us to schedule. Rates include admission for the entire day.

 What happens in the Village after the last bell rings?
 Find out on this 90 minute after-hours tour.
 Your guide will lead you through the darkening Village where you will hear tales of ghostly sightings, learn about the Shakers’ role in the spiritualist movement, and perhaps catch a few spirit sightings of your own!
 The adventure concludes in the 1830 Brick Dwelling where hundreds of Shakers once made their home.
 Do any spirits remain….

-- Includes same-day admission to the Village.
-Tour not recommended for children 12 and under.
+Tour not recommended for children 12 and under

 Create Your Own Shaker Adventure